Investor Advisory Group Members

 MIT Sloan School of Management

-Nemit Shroff’s primary research interest concerns whether and why accounting disclosures such as audited financial statements, management forecasts, and press releases affect the corporate financing and investing policies of public and private companies.
-In addition, his research examines the reasons why corporate disclosure is regulated across the world and the economic consequences of regulating (or not regulating) disclosure.
+Nemit Shroff’s primary research interest concerns whether and why accounting disclosures affect the corporate financing and investing policies of public and private companies.
+His research also examines the reasons why corporate disclosure is regulated across the world and the economic consequences of regulating (or not regulating) disclosure.
 His research has been published in top accounting and finance journals and has received several awards.
-In addition, Shroff is an editor at one of the leading accounting research journals and has won multiple awards for his peer-reviewing service.
+In addition, Shroff is an editor at the Journal of Accounting & Economics, one of the leading accounting research journals, and has won multiple awards for his peer-reviewing service.
 Born in India, Shroff earned his undergraduate degree from the University of Mumbai and his MBA from Amrita School of Business.
 He then came to the U.S. to pursue his doctoral degree at the University of Michigan.

 Gary G. Walsh, CFA, CPA